-I'm buying a new build house in Holywell with a loan from Nationwide Building Society.
-The builders would not budge the price so I negotiated five thousand pounds worth of additionals instead.
-The property agent advised me not to tell my solicitor about the extras as it would affect my mortgage with Nationwide Building Society.
+I'm purchasing my first flat in Holywell with a loan from Chelsea Building Society.
+The sellers refused to budge the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The estate agent suggested that I not to tell my lawyer about this side-deal as it will put at risk my loan with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.